notsag-dev/hacking-tools-for-web-developers/README.md

    30  exploit/windows/ssl/ms04_011_pct                                 2004-04-13       average    No     MS04-011 Microsoft Private Communications Transport Overflow
 ```

-From the list of all modules related to IIS, the number 15 will be used to exploit the system and get access to it: _Microsoft IIS WebDav ScStoragePathFromUrl Overflow_, which is related to the vulnerability [CVE-2017-7269](https://www.cvedetails.com/cve/CVE-2017-7269/).
+It is possible to recognize several exploits and scanners among the Metasploit modules available for IIS servers.
+In this occasion the number 15 will be used to exploit the system and get access to it: _Microsoft IIS WebDav ScStoragePathFromUrl Overflow_, which is related to the vulnerability [CVE-2017-7269](https://www.cvedetails.com/cve/CVE-2017-7269/) and is also know as "Exploding Can".

 So now the _use_ command will be used to select the exploit from the list, and _show options_ to get the options that have to be set in order to execute the exploit:
 ```